qiaochen/LLM_RAG_papers/README.md

 	- In a vanila RAG system, LLM is fixed, so the upper bound of the response quality is determined by the retrieval system and the external resources.
 		- At a small resource scale (e.g., < 10k documents), dense vector approach with vector databases (e.g., [qdrant](https://qdrant.tech/articles/sparse-vectors/), [faiss](https://faiss.ai/index.html)) can be a good solution.
 However, the vectors and indexes (e.g., by [Hierarchical Navigable Small World (HNSW)](https://arxiv.org/abs/1603.09320)) are loaded to RAM, which may not be applicable to a larger scale.
 		- Traditional  retrieval system such as [Lucene](https://lucene.apache.org/) based [Solr](https://solr.apache.org/) and  [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) can be a rescue in such scenarios.
 They are based on classic techniques such as BM25 and inverted index.
+		- Update: The vector base Faiss has index stored in disc rather than in RAM, in such case larger-scale RAG using dense vectors seems possible.

 > Comments
 > With a competent LLM and good retrieval system accompanied by techniques like [Chain of Thoughts Prompting](https://arxiv.org/abs/2201.11903), RAG has the potential to perform comparably well or even better than fine-tuned LLMs in a new domain.
 It is also much more flexible to manipulate external knowledge for updating or filtering information.
 However, the potentially incurred new bottlenecks now are: